joseluisbn/docker-secrets-java/README.md

 ## Usage

-Docker secrets are availble to a container under /run/secrets/
+The location of the secrets within the container defaults to */run/secrets/* in Linux containers, or *C:\ProgramData\Docker\secrets* in Windows containers.
+You can also specify a custom location.

-Given the below secrets :
+Given the below secrets:

 ```bash
 $ echo "test-secret1-value" | docker secret create test-secret1 -